-St John the Divine in Otakeho was first used on Easter Sunday 1893 and consecrated the following year on 14 March 1894.
+St John the Divine in Otakeho was first used on Easter Sunday 1893 and was consecrated the following year on 14 March 1894.

 "Near Manaia